Age of Majority

-Deciding on a short term wilderness program or academic therapeutic boarding school can be a daunting task for a parent with an at-risk adolescent.
-Not only are there hundreds of therapeutic schools and programs parents have to sift through, for older teens the taste for independence, freedom in making their own decisions when they turn eighteen can be of great concern for parents.
-The Age of Majority: the moment in life every teenager waits for; the time when a teenager feels the right of passage and believes they no longer have to listen to what their parents have to say or abide buy their house rules.
+Deciding between a short term wilderness program or academic therapeutic boarding school can be a daunting task for a parent with an at-risk adolescent.
+Not only are there hundreds of therapeutic schools and programs parents have to sift through, for older teens the taste for independence, freedom in making their own decisions when they turn 18 can be of great concern for parents.
+The Age of Majority: the moment in life every teenager waits for; is the time when a teenager feels the right of passage and believes they no longer have to listen to what their parents have to say or abide buy their house rules.

 One of the problems States are facing is that the Age of Majority is skewed with the Age of Consent, which, in many States is not the same.
 For example: in North Carolina where the Age of Majority is 18, but the Age of Consent is 16, judicial principals do not seem to want to differentiate between the two statutes when it applies to a teenager who is more than 17 years old.
 Recently in Fayetteville, North Carolina a magistrate judge ruled that a 17 ½ year old runaway could not be required by his parents to attend a therapeutic boarding school in Georgia against the teenager’s wishes.
 Since the Age of Majority in Georgia is also 18, the magistrate said that the teenager would have the same few months before reaching his 18th birthday on which he would be able to choose if and where he went to school at all.
 Would the magistrate have felt differently if the teenager was enrolled in a therapeutic boarding school in a State where the Age of Majority is over 18?
 Maybe he would have.
 If the at-risk teen had been enrolled in a therapeutic boarding school or wilderness program in a State where the Age of Majority is 19 or 21 perhaps he would be there right now.